How Much Does Assisted Living Cost? (May 2026)

 What are the least expensive states for assisted living?

-As of 2024, Missouri, Alabama, and Utah have some of the most affordable assisted living facilities, starting as low as $3,000 per month.
+Missouri, Alabama, and Utah continue to have some of the most affordable assisted living facilities, with median costs generally less than $5,000 per month.

 -